-It’s clear that your business would have a mobile user base, so it's an absolute that you need to explore mobile app development.
+It’s clear that your business would have a mobile user base.
+So, it's an absolute that you need to explore mobile app development.
 We are a software development company and built many mobile apps.
-In this article we want to answer all of your questions.
+In this article, we want to answer all your questions.
 For example, “How much does it cost to make a mobile app?”, “What are the factors form the price of mobile app development?”, “Do the features influence the development cost?”.
 So, let’s get started.

 Why Does Your Startup Need A Mobile App?

 There are many reasons why startups should, or should not, build a mobile application.
-A mobile app must provide significant value to your users, especially because they require a lot of time, money, and effort to develop.
-Nowadays, mobile optimized web experiences can often offer the same value as an application, so you have to be pretty confident that an app will bring added value to your business efforts.
+A mobile app should provide significant value to your users.
+Especially because they need a lot of time, money, and effort to develop.
+Nowadays, mobile-optimized web experiences can offer the same value as an application.
+So you have to be pretty confident that an app will bring added value to your business efforts.

 Currently, over 3 billion people use smartphones on a daily basis and this number is forecast to grow to several hundred million in the next few years.

-In the U.S. alone, over 95% of the population is using mobile devices, with 77% using internet-equipped smartphones, and they're using them multiple times per day.
-Businesses are taking note and the trends indicate that a mobile strategy cannot be ignored.
+In the U.S. alone, over 95% of the population is using mobile devices.
+Around 77% use internet-equipped smartphones, and they're using them many times per day.
+Businesses are taking note and the trends state that a mobile strategy cannot be ignored.
 It’s for a reason, the most frequent search result in Google is “How much does it cost to build an app like Instagram / Facebook / Uber?”.